choudharyvikash20/temp/README.md

 The skip-gram neural network model is actually surprisingly simple in its most basic form; I think it’s all of the little tweaks and enhancements that start to clutter the explanation.

-Chunking is an important part of NLP because it works as the prerequisite for :
-  * Named Entity Recognition

-We have only one item for framing the features , that is the "word" column and second "POS" column.
 ```